-Depending on your circumstances, it may be possible to purchase a hotel with a commercial mortgage.
-That being said, if you only require a small amount of capital, a business loan may be more suitable.
+A business loan may be more suitable if you only require a small amount of capital.
 This is quite common for purchasing existing hotel businesses.

 If you’re building a hotel business from scratch, you may benefit from development finance.
 This would include funds for the build and internal refurbishment of the project.
-Funds are released in stages which can be advantageous.
-This is because you’re only charged interest on each part of the loan as its released.
-Furthermore, lenders will assess whether each development stage passes their criteria.
+Funds are released in stages, which can be advantageous.
+This is because you’re only charged interest on each part of the loan as it’s released.
+Furthermore, lenders will assess whether each development stage passes its criteria.

-If you already have a building that you simply want to renovate, refurbishment finance could be a better option.
+If you already have a building you want to renovate, a refurbishment mortgage could be a better option.

-Bridging loans can also be suitable for purchasing a hotel, especially if you need to meet tight deadlines such as buying at an auction.
-Nonetheless, you’d need an exit strategy so you’d eventually need a more sustainable type of long-term finance, such as a commercial mortgage.
+Bridging loans can also be suitable for purchasing a hotel, especially if you need to meet tight deadlines, such as buying at an auction.
+Nonetheless, you’d need an exit strategy for a sustainable loan, such as a commercial mortgage.

 A bridging loan is a type of short-term finance, with terms rarely exceeding three years.
-The good news is that bridging can be approved very fast when compared to other methods of borrowing.
+The good news is that bridging can be approved very fast compared to other borrowing methods.

-Buying a hotel is completely different from purchasing any other building.
-The process can be overwhelming for many as the assessment is extremely intricate.
+Buying a hotel is entirely different from purchasing any other building.
+The process can be overwhelming for many as the assessment is highly intricate.
 As discussed, lenders will delve into your business plan as well as the current or projected revenue of the business.

 While you may think one type of finance is suitable, we may be able to find a more suitable product.
 This is because a hotel business can be purchased using more than one type of finance.
-Our experts will then liaise with lenders on your behalf to ensure that they’re satisfied with what you’ve provided.
-If lenders do have any concerns, we can then provide the documents required to get the loan approved.
+Our experts will then liaise with lenders to ensure they’re satisfied with what you’ve provided.
+If lenders have any concerns, we can provide the documents required to get the loan approved.

-Trying to purchase a hotel by directly going to a lender can be extremely difficult.
-If you are refused for any given reason, it can have a negative impact on applying for finance in the future.
+Trying to purchase a hotel by directly going to a lender can take a lot of work.
+If you are refused for any given reason, it can have a negative impact on applying for a mortgage in the future.
 This is why speaking to an expert beforehand can be so crucial.